COS301-SE-2024/WhatsOn-UP/docs/Read.md

 1. If you're a host, navigate to "My Events."
 Admins can manage all events through the "Admin" section.
 2. Click the "Attendees" button to open the list of attendees.
 At the bottom right of the page, you'll see two buttons: a down arrow and an up arrow.
-3. The down arrow allows you to export or download the attendees list.
-You can either open it in your downloads folder or continue using the app while the file downloads.
+3. The down arrow allows you to export the attendee list as a CSV file, while the up arrow lets you import an updated list.
-4. The up arrow is used for uploading an updated attendees list.
  (See the image below for reference.)

 **Working with the Attendees List:**